A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Discussion

 \subsection{\emph{Gaia} DR4}

-As of late 2024, \emph{Gaia} DR4 is projected to be released in mid-2026.
+As of 2025, \emph{Gaia} DR4 is projected to be released in late 2026.
 DR4 will nearly double the time baseline of DR3 (66 months of data vs. 34 months).
 It is expected that the parallax and photocenter orbit semimajor axis uncertainties will be reduced by a factor of $\sqrt{2}$ due to having double the number of observations, and proper motion errors will be reduced by a factor of $\sqrt{8}$, with a factor of 2 in the doubled baseline, and another factor of $\sqrt{2}$ for the doubled number of observations.

 It is beyond the scope of this work to extend this forward model framework to forecast for \emph{Gaia} DR4.
-Several parts of this forward model, such as the empirical removal of solutions at certain orbital periods (\S \ref{sec:Lack of sensitivity at P approx 1 year}), would require knowledge of the DR4 processing pipeline to forecast.
-An alternative way to create a conservative forecast of the selection of DR4 binaries is to model per-epoch photometry and assume that the processing cascade remains the same as that of DR3 \citep{Kareem}.
-However, once DR4 is released, it would not be difficult to extend the model presented here.
+In principle, this can by done by re-generating the catalogs of \cite{Kareem} using the 66 month DR4 baseline, and re-calibrating the empirical corrections here.

 Finally, we also note that DR4 will be the first \emph{Gaia} data release to include individual epoch photometry and astrometry.
 Thus, the completeness and selection function can be evaluated in other manners, such as injection and recovery tests.